 Instead of wandering within scales, work on acquiring melodic techniques: real concrete strategies for playing over each chord that you might encounter.

 Now, this may seem a bit daunting, and you may feel like you don’t even have a single melodic technique.
-If you want to jump start your arsenal of melodic techniques and bridge the gap between scales and transcribing our latest course Melodic Power does just that.
+If you want to jump start your arsenal of melodic techniques and bridge the gap between scales and transcribing our course Melodic Power does just that.
 If you’re interested in the idea of melodic techniques, the course walks you through in 42 step-by-step lessons, the exact process of implementing melodic techniques over major, minor, dominant, and half diminished chords.

 You can start making use of this concept of melodic techniques in your practice and in everything you transcribe right now.
 Always ask yourself “How can I boil down what this musician is doing into a single melodic technique and how can I best use this technique in my own playing?”